 The IEP team determines where ESY will be provided.
 It can be provided at many different places, like in school or at a job site.
 It is always provided in the least restrictive environment (LRE) that is appropriate for the student.
-This means that the student with disabilities is placed in the situation that allows opportunities to be with students who are not disabled.
-However, the school district, IU, or charter school is not required to assemble non-disabled students just to make the ESY environment less restrictive.
+This means that the student with disabilities is placed in a situation that allows opportunities to be with students who are not disabled.
+However, the school district, IU, or charter school is not required to assemble nondisabled students just to make the ESY environment less restrictive.
+ESY services can be provided in a noneducational setting if the IEP team determines that the student can receive appropriate ESY services in that setting.